-To rotate the driver/passenger seat (if so equipped)
+To rotate the driver/passenger seat

+Depending on your model, you may have the ability to rotate the driver/passenger seats towards the rear of the motor home.
 To face the driver or front passenger seat toward the rear of the vehicle, pull the seat swivel release lever up and rotate the seat.
 To return the seat to the original position, rotate seat back to the driving position until you hear a click and the seat locks into position.